rachelbaker/Async-Social-Sharing/README.md

 ##Release Notes

+__Version 1.2.0__
+Combined function for plugin's script and style loading.
+Fixed bug that was generating a PHP error when no options were set.
+Tested with WordPress 3.4.1

 __Version 1.1.0__
 Added Display Options to plugin to allow sharing widgets to be displayed on blog and archive pages.
 Fixed bug with Facebook `fb-root` div not being detected before script loaded.